 Occasionally, the Florida Department of Environmental Protection may cite the Fund for accidental environmental infractions.
 These infractions and the related remediation activities are considered a routine part of Fund business operations.
-Management believes that any contingent liabilities arising from an accidental environmental infraction, if any, would be immaterial.
+Management believes that any contingent liabilities arising from an accidental environmental infraction, if any, would not be significant.